Who are the Governors?

 Vacancies are notified via the school newsletter and anyone can apply.
 If there are more applicants than vacancies, elections are held or extra Associate Governors are appointed.

-The Full Governing Body and each subcommittee, each meets at least 3 times a year.
+The Full Governing Body meets 6 times a year, once each half term.

-Every year a Chair and Vice-Chair for the Full Governing Body and a Chair for each of the sub-committees is elected from amongst the non-staff members of the Governing Body.
+Every year a Chair and Vice-Chair for the Full Governing Body is elected from among the non-staff members of the Governing Body.

 Anyone can attend a Full Governors' meeting on request.